 Engelberg is a jewel in the Swiss Alps.
 It is just over an hour from Zurich airport and is a perfect Swiss ski resort for intermediates.
 There are 82km of slopes with the majority blues and reds.
 The best runs for intermediates are around Jochstock.
 Engelberg also has great off-piste areas and is perfect for intermediates wanting to improve their off-piste skiing.

-To find out more about the best ski resorts for intermediates, call our ski experts today on 0207 471 7700.
+To find out more about the best ski resorts for intermediates in Europe, call our ski experts today on 0207 471 7700.